-- (a) Type of reactorfacility; - (b) Specific design features; - (c) Operating procedures and practices; - (d) Irradiation of various targets, including those for radioisotope production, neutron activation analysis, etc.; - (e) Maintenance; - (f) Modifications to the facility and life extension activities; - (g) Refuelling and operational occurrences; - (h) Operational history of the facility; - (i) Integrity of the fuel. - 6.2.
-In accordance with Requirement 85 of SSR-3 [1], The operating organization should needs to establish and implement, as part of its plans and arrangements for safety management, a programme for the management of radioactive waste.
-A graded approach needs to be considered in the application of the requirements and Tthe programme should include provisions for: - (a) Keeping the generation of radioactive waste to the minimum practicable, in terms of both activity and volume, by using suitable technology; - (b) Possible reuse and recycling of materials; - (c) Appropriate classification and segregation of waste based on its physical, chemical and radiological properties, and maintenance of an accurate inventory for each radioactive waste stream, with account taken of the available options for clearance, predisposal and disposal; - (d) Collection, characterization and safe storage of radioactive waste; - (e) Adequate storage capacity for the radioactive waste expected to be generated; - (f) Ensuring that the radioactive waste can be retrieved at the end of the storage period; - (g) TPretreatmenting, retreating_treatment_and conditioning of_radioactive waste to ensure safe_storage and disposal; - (h) Safe handling and transport of radioactive waste; - (i) Adequate control of discharges of effluents to the environment; - (j) Monitoring of sources (of effluent discharges) and the environment, for the demonstration of regulatory compliance; - (k) Maintaining facilities and equipment for the collection, processing and storage of waste to ensure safe and reliable operation; - (l) Monitoring the status of the containment for the radioactive waste in the storage location; - (m) Monitoring changes in the characteristics of radioactive waste by means of inspection and regular analysis, in particular, if storage is continued for extended periods; - (n) Initiating, as necessary, research and development activities to improve existing methods for processing radioactive waste or to develop new
+- (a) Type of reactor; - (b) Specific design features; - (c) Operating procedures and practices; - (d) Irradiation of various targets, including those for radioisotope production, neutron activation analysis, etc.; - (e) Maintenance; - (f) Modifications to the facility and life extension activities; - (g) Refuelling and operational occurrences; - (h) Operational history of the facility; - (i) Integrity of the fuel. - 6.2.
+The operating organization should establish, as part of its plans and arrangements for safety management, a programme for the management of radioactive waste.
+The programme should include provisions for: - (a) Keeping the generation of radioactive waste to the minimum practicable, in terms of both activity and volume, by using suitable technology; - (b) Possible reuse and recycling of materials; - (c) Appropriate classification and segregation of waste, and maintenance of an accurate inventory for each radioactive waste stream, with account taken of the available options for clearance and disposal; - (d) Collection, characterization and safe storage of radioactive waste; - (e) Adequate storage capacity for the radioactive waste expected to be generated; - (f) Ensuring that the radioactive waste can be retrieved at the end of the storage period; - (g) Treating, retreating and conditioning radioactive waste to ensure safe storage and disposal; - (h) Safe handling and transport of radioactive waste; - (i) Adequate control of discharges of effluents to the environment; - (j) Monitoring of sources (of effluent discharges) and the environment, for the demonstration of regulatory compliance; - (k) Maintaining facilities and equipment for the collection, processing and storage of waste to ensure safe and reliable operation; - (l) Monitoring the status of the containment for the radioactive waste in the storage location; - (m) Monitoring changes in the characteristics of radioactive waste by means of inspection and regular analysis, in particular, if storage is continued for extended periods; - (n) Initiating, as necessary, research and development activities to improve existing methods for processing radioactive waste or to develop new